gaganajeet/AQI-PREDICTION/README.md

 5.Then divied the dateset in train and test split with 30%test size.
 6.Applied the algorithms
-7.Tried to find the best result by doing tuning of parameter for example In knn we find best value n_neighbour 8.After apply the algorithms we applied different metrics like mean absolute error etc.
+7.Tried to find the best result by doing tuning of parameter for example In knn we find best value n_neighbour 8.After apply the algorithms we applied different evaluation metrics like mean absolute error etc.
 9.finded the best algorithms.